xyzjonas/subt-ai-tles/README.md

-# subt-ai-tles
+# SUBT-AI-TLES
-A simple API/webpage wrapper for subtitles translation using various existing language models.
+A simple wrapper around LLMs that provides language translation interface for subtitles (.srt).

 ## Predefined implementations
-> OpenAI API is the only supported/pre-implemented 'backend'
+> So far OpenAI API is the only supported/pre-implemented 'backend'

 Setup required environment variables and then simply import and invoke the function.
 ```python